Property Identification Codes - PIC

 Only 1 PIC is required per property.

-Properties that have multiple blocks of land within 100km only need 1 PIC.
-Properties that have multiple blocks of land more than 100km apart measured from the centre of each property must register different PICs.
+Properties that have multiple blocks of land within 100 km only need 1 PIC.
+Properties that have multiple blocks of land more than 100 km apart of each property must register different PICs.

 The following people can register a property for a PIC: